 - Pre-heat your oven to 400F.

-- Season the chicken liberally with creole seasoning.
+Season the chicken liberally with cajun spice.

 - Heat the oil in a skillet large enough to hold all the chicken in a single layer over medium heat.

 - Place the chicken in the skillet, skin side down, and cook until the skin is golden brown (about 4 minutes).

 - Flip the chicken and cook another 3-4 minutes.

 - Remove the chicken and drain all but 3 Tbsp of the fat in the pan.